Table of Contents

 Consumers were saying horrible things like the shampoos dried out their pet’s skin, they gave their dog a rash, and some pet parents even posted pictures of the sores that their dog supposedly developed after using certain products.

 I needed to know that these products were not only tested and proven to work by the manufacturer, but pet parents found that they worked well in real-life situations too.

-My picks for the 10 best dog shampoos needed to appeal to pet parents, professional groomers and veterinarians.
-I needed to make sure that the products that I am recommending are healthy and safe for pets, while also doing exactly what the manufacturer says that they will do.
+My picks for the 10 best dog shampoos needed to appeal to pet parents, professional groomers, and veterinarians.

 How I researched and evaluated each dog shampoo